unascribed/Ears/platform-fabric-1.19/README.md

-# Ears Platform Fabric 1.17
+# Ears Platform Fabric 1.19

-This is a platform implementation for Ears targetting Fabric 1.17/1.18.
+This is a platform implementation for Ears targetting Fabric 1.19.
 It uses the mixin-modern Common target.

-This is one of the few ports to enjoy Tier 1 support.